MicrosoftDocs/quantum-docs/articles/hybrid-computing-interactive.md

     ```python
     target = service.get_target("ionq.simulator")
     ```
-4. Next, you create a Session.
+4. Next, you create a session.
 Let's say you want to run your quantum circuit three times, so you use `target.submit` to submit the Cirq circuit, and you repeat the code three times.
-You can use `workspace.list_session_jobs` to retrieve a list of all jobs in the Session.
-For more information, see [How to manage Sessions](xref:microsoft.quantum.hybrid.interactive.how-to-sessions#retrieve-sessions-list-sessions-and-list-jobs-of-sessions).
+You can use `workspace.list_session_jobs` to retrieve a list of all jobs in the session.
+For more information, see [How to manage sessions](xref:microsoft.quantum.hybrid.interactive.how-to-sessions#retrieve-sessions-list-sessions-and-list-jobs-of-sessions).

     ```python
     with target.open_session(name="Cirq Session") as session: